adarshkalsi/bank-management-system-/README.md

 ## Acknowledgments

-- Inspired by various banking system projects and tutorials available online.
+- Inspired by real-world ATM systems.
-- Special thanks to the open-source community for continuous support and contributions.
+- Thanks to the open-source community for their contributions and support.

 ---

-*Note: This project is intended for educational purposes and may not cover all aspects of a real-world banking system.*
+*Note: This project is for educational purposes and does not represent a real banking system.*